 Forty-five percent of severe allergic reactions in schools begin in the classroom.
 A Teal Classroom encourages being safe and inclusive for everyone with food allergies.
 Share this guide with your child's teacher, school nurse and administrators as a resource to raise food allergy awareness in your child's school.
 This book is available as a free PDF download.

 One teacher taught her students about food allergies using a simple, yet fun, activity.
 Download copies of the activity to share with your child’s teacher.

 Did you know some craft supplies and school activities can have hidden food allergens?
 Use our list to know what allergens to watch for.
 You can also use the list to teach your child to identify possible allergens in items like play dough.
 Or share your list with your child's teacher as you work together to make their classroom safe.

-Make rice play dough free from the Top 8 food allergens using our recipe from our Safe Eats® Allergy-Friendly Recipes database.
+Make rice or cornstarch play dough free from the top 8 food allergens.